UKPLab/sentence-transformers/README.md

 python examples/datasets/get_data.py
 ```

-It will download some [datasets](examples/datasets) and store it on your disk.
+It will download some [datasets](examples/datasets) and store them on your disk.

 ### Model Training from Scratch